-It is a sad reality that about one-third of children in the US are obese and likely faced a difficult future growing up.
-Therefore, as a website that promotes healthy family and soccer, I want to write about how to prevent obesity in children with healthy food and sports as the solution.
+It is a sad reality that about one-third of children in the US are obese and likely face a difficult future growing up.
+Therefore, as a website that promotes healthy families and soccer, I want to write about how to prevent obesity in children with healthy food and sports as a solution.

 I am going to use the term overweight instead because obesity comes with a lot of stigmatization.